-- Notifying victims of all available services (such as groups, counseling, education, safe shelter, etc.); - Helping victims' complete compensation applications to help with nonreimbursed expenses caused by crime (such as medical, counseling, prescription, lost wages); - Helping prevent additional trauma or injury to the victim; - Encouraging and supporting victims to become active participants in the case; - Protecting and ensuring the victims privacy; - Helping victims in dealing with any problems they encounter during the aftermath of the crime.
+- Helping victims complete compensation applications to help with nonreimbursed expenses caused by crime (such as medical, counseling, prescription, lost wages); - Helping prevent additional trauma or injury to the victim; - Encouraging and supporting victims to become active participants in the case; - Protecting and ensuring the victims privacy; - Helping victims in dealing with any problems they encounter during the aftermath of the crime.

 IV.
-Guidelines: Victim Services
+Guidelines: Survivor Services

-Initial Report to (LiveSafe Resources and/or SafePath CAC) Crisis Center
+Initial Report to (LiveSafe Resources) Crisis Center